joesan/joesan-me/README.md

 The GitHub pages is configured to map to my domain name (bigelectrons).
 The build pipeline compiles the markdown content to a static html, pushes it to a branch [gh-pages](https://github.com/joesan/joesan-me/tree/gh-pages) from where the content is served.

+## Blog Content
+Most of the blogging content resides in the [content folder](https://github.com/joesan/joesan-me/tree/master/content) which is where the action is.

 I will leave you with a punch line - Amateurs talk strategy, professionals talk logistics - Not said by me, but that statement means a lot and is applicable to our every single day.
 Strategy is important, but strategy alone is just not enough!